davidpatto/consentuaBlog/README.md

 Posts require a few things to work:
 * correct file name structure eg `2012-02-07-example-content.md` with date with dashes, and post title.
-* have the following configurations:
+* have the following configurations at the top of the file:

 example config
 ```